-This unwieldy word has to settle before one can think about it further.
-Sepulchral culture, a word that at first sounds pretty much like something with culture, or at least along those lines.
-You are not so wrong here.
-Because more precisely, this term is about the culture of the people with the topics of death, dying, mourning and burial.
-So all topics that you don’t really want to have anything to do with in everyday life, and certainly not in your role as a teacher.
+This unwieldy word of pedagogical sepulchral culture has to settle down before one can think about it further.
+Sepulcral culture, a word that at first sounds pretty much like something to do with culture, or at least in that direction.
+But you’re not so far off the mark here.
+Because more precisely, this term is about the culture of people with the issues of death, dying, mourning and burial.
+In other words, these are all topics that you really don’t want to have anything to do with in your everyday life, and certainly not in your role as an educator.

-But if we think about this topic more closely, we quickly realize that we inevitably have to deal with it… and “unfortunately” the children too.
+But if we take a closer look at this topic in our minds, we quickly realize that we will inevitably have to deal with it… and so will the children “unfortunately”.

-What are your experiences with the topic of death or loss?
+What is your experience with death or loss?
 How did you and your family deal with it?
-What was painful and which situations or rituals gave stop?
-In the vicinity, for example, a teacher died unexpectedly and all colleagues, logically completely unprepared, were faced with the task of conveying this event to the children in a child-friendly way.
-But more on that later.
+What was painful and what situations or rituals gave support?
+In the immediate vicinity, for example, a kindergarten teacher died unexpectedly and all colleagues, logically completely unprepared, were faced with the task of communicating this event to the children in a child-friendly way.
+But more about this later.

-I would like to end this comprehensive article and pack almost all general topics of the most important areas of sepulchral culture into one article.
-Here you have the opportunity to find basic information both for the day-care center and for yourself.
-Therefore, this post is beyond the scope and now follows a table of contents so that you can jump to the topics that are relevant to you.
+With this comprehensive article I would like to conclude and virtually pack all the general topics of the most important areas of sepulchral culture into one article.
+Here you have the opportunity to find basic information both for the daycare center and for yourself privately.
+Therefore, this post goes beyond the scope and now follows a table of contents so that you can jump to the topics that are relevant to you.

 General facts and information

-In order to be able to grasp what the sepulchral culture is all about, you have to know basic information about our cultural approach to these topics.
-Because there is no one sepulchral culture.
-Every nation deals with death and grief differently.
-Even in Germany, rituals and norms depend on the region.
-Therefore, the statements in this article relate to a basic mourning and burial culture that is mostly consistent in the regions.
+In order to be able to grasp tangibly what sepulchral culture is actually about, one needs to know basic information about our cultural approach to these topics.
+Because the one sepulchral culture does not exist.
+Every nation deals with death and mourning differently.
+Even in Germany, rituals and norms are region-dependent.
+Therefore, the statements in this paper refer to a basic and mostly consistent culture of mourning and burial in the regions.

 Cemetery and burial culture in Germany

-In Germany, the cemetery and burial culture has a long cultural background.
+In Germany, cemetery and burial culture has a long cultural background.
 In the beginning, burials mostly took place in church forecourts, the so-called churchyards.
-Municipal cemeteries only developed over time.
-In Germany, the topics of cemeteries and burials are fundamentally a matter for the federal states, which means that each federal state has similar but different regulations.
-Again, this state law is broken down to the municipal level, which means that each municipality can, to a certain extent, issue its own rules and regulations.
+Only in the course of time communal cemeteries developed.
+In Germany, the topics of cemetery and burial are basically a matter for the states, which means that each state has similar but differing regulations.
+Again, this state law is broken down to the municipal level which means that each municipality can, to some extent, make its own rules and regulations.

-Who must organize a funeral and who pays for it?
+Who must arrange a funeral and who pays for it?

-In the respective burial laws of the federal states we find the obligation of next of kin to organize the burial.
-This is called burial obligation in the technical jargon.
-In this way, the legislature ensures that every deceased person is properly buried.
+In the respective funeral laws of the federal states we find the obligation of next of kin to organize the funeral.
+In technical terminology, this is called compulsory burial.
+Through this, the legislature ensures that each deceased person is properly buried.

-The burials are usually listed in order of priority.
-The next of kin such as spouses, life partners or adult children are obliged first.
-Only then do the parents, grandparents and grandchildren usually follow.
+The persons liable for burial are usually indicated in order of precedence.
+The next of kin such as spouse, partner or children of full age are obligated first.
+Only then are usually followed by parents, grandparents and grandchildren.

 Burial is usually required for: